NanoKnow: How to Know What Your Language Model Knows: NanoKnow

 \section{NanoKnow}

-At a high-level, NanoKnow is a benchmark dataset that partitions NQ and SQuAD questions into \textit{supported} and \textit{unsupported} splits based on the presence of their answers within the FineWeb-Edu corpus.
+NanoKnow is a benchmark dataset that partitions NQ and SQuAD questions into \textit{supported} and \textit{unsupported} splits based on the presence of their answers within FineWeb-Edu~\cite{penedo2024the}.
 In this section, we present NanoKnow and describe our process for producing it.